Continuing Professional Development Information/Resources

 If you do not need to practice in Idaho any more (either because you've retired or are practicing elsewhere), in lieu of discipline, you can consider two options in lieu of discipline:

 To elect any of the above, contact the office for a specific form.

 What counts?
-Review the definition of "Activity" in the CPD Rule and if you can assure yourself that the CPD your taking meets this definition, you're on safe ground (subject to the category maximum hour limitations).
-You may actually have taken the required CPD and simply need to document it per IDPAPA 10.01.04.008.01 and .02
+Review the definition of "Activity" in Section 3 of the NCEES CPC Guidelines and if you can assure yourself that the CPD your taking meets this definition, you're on safe ground (subject to the category maximum hour limitations).
+You may actually have taken the required CPD and simply need to document it in a log.

 The Board requires sixty (60) PDHs within the past four (4) years in order to reinstate.
 Any CPD used to reinstate, cannot count for the biennium's requirement that you're reinstated in. e.g., if you reinstate with one year remaining in the current biennium, and you used all the CPD you had to reinstate, you'd need an additional thirty (30) PDHs to comply with the Rule at the next renewal in one year.